MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

     The answer without semantic ranking returned an answer, which required more work to get the answer: `Based on the information provided, it is unclear what your specific deductible is.
 The Northwind Health Plus plan has different deductible amounts for in-network and out-of-network services, and there is also a separate prescription drug deductible.
 I would recommend checking with your provider or referring to the specific benefits details for your plan to determine your deductible amount`.

-## Understand architecture of Azure resources

-TBD

 ## Review code of intelligent Chat app

 The app is separated out into 2 apps:

-* a front-end application
+* a front-end JavaScript application using the React frawework with the Vite build tool.
-* a backend application.
+* a back-end Python application.

 ### Review front-end application code